elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Chain of Responsibility pattern belongs to the Behavioral design pattern category.
+      <strong>Interview Response:</strong> The Chain of Responsibility pattern is a type of behavioral design pattern.
     </div>
   </div>
 </details>

 ---

-### Can you describe a use case for the Chain of Responsibility Pattern?
+### Can you provide an example of a Chain of Responsibility Pattern use case?

 <details>
   <summary>